drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/recommend.md

   * Not free (though most laptops come with Windows)

-## 3. Windows 10 Professional or OS X
+## 3. Windows 10 Professional or newer OS X

 Both of the these allow installation of Docker Desktop via a slightly heavier weight virtual machines.
 Hyper-V for Windows and Hypervisor.framework for OS